SAP-samples/cap-local-development-workshop/exercises/02/README.md

 # Exercise 02 - configuration profiles, more on initial data, and the cds REPL

 The [profile] concept is a great way to organize different collections of configuration.
-There are some built-in profiles named "production", "development" and (in one particular context) "hybrid" but we are free to use profiles in whatever way we choose.
+There are some built-in profiles named "production", "development" and (in one particular context) "hybrid" but we are otherwise free to use profiles in whatever way we choose.
 They can help us manage our local development in many ways; in this exercise we'll extend our look at initial data and use that to explore profiles.
 We'll also take a first look at the cds REPL.

 > Throughout this exercise keep the `cds watch` process running and in its own terminal instance; if necessary, open a second terminal to run any other commands you need, so you've always got the `cds watch` process running and visible.